Waterdrips/waterdrips2.github.io/_posts/2020-01-07-civo-cloud-my-journey.md

 # OpenFaaS Cloud

-My main use for Civo Cloud's k3s is a platform to deploy and develop [OpenFaaS Cloud](https://github.com/openfaas/openfaas-cloud)
+My main use for Civo's managed k3s is a platform to deploy and develop [OpenFaaS Cloud](https://github.com/openfaas/openfaas-cloud)

 OpenFaaS cloud is a self-hosted PaaS for serverless, with built in CI&CD, dashboards and Git Flow.
 Here are the main Features: